How to Import Students in UDISE Plus 2026-27 β Drop Box Method, File Format & Every Error Fixed

 β Conclusion

-Importing students in UDISE Plus 2026-27 via the Drop Box method saves hours compared to manual entry β but only if the template is filled correctly from the start.
+Importing students in UDISE Plus 2026-27 via the Drop Box method saves hours compared to manual entry β but only if you fill the template correctly from the start.
 The two mistakes that cause most failures are using an outdated template and ignoring the Age Matrix validation.
 Download fresh from SDMS each session, validate age vs class before upload, keep admission numbers unique, and never modify the header row.
 A clean import file processes in under two minutes and requires zero BRC correction.
 A bad import file wastes a day of re-entry.
 The format is the process β get the format right first.